What’s the Difference Between a Modem and a Router?

 Modems will differ based on the type of internet connection you have.
 There are three types of modems:

-- Dial-Up: Dial-Up modems also use phone lines to access the internet.
+Dial-Up modems also use phone lines to access the internet.
 Compared to the other modems, they are slower in speed.
 Unfortunately, with Dial-Up, you are unable to access the internet when the phone is being used.
+These modems are almost totally phased out these days.

 A modem will either be connected to phone or cable lines to tap into the internet.
 Computers, cable, and telephones use different languages to send and receive information.
 Computer information is processed through digital signals.
 On the other hand, phone lines and cable lines use analog waves.